frankaemika/docs/source/overview.rst

 .. important::

-    While the RI is active you have full control of the robot, but you cannot use FRANKA DESK.
+    While the research interface is active you have full control of the robot, but you cannot use FRANKA DESK.
 This means that you cannot use APPS and the RI at the same time.

 It consists of two components::